 The promissory note for \$550,000 to be issued to Proman at the effective time of the Merger will mature on August 15, 2015 and will accrue interest at a fixed rate of 0.35% per annum payable quarterly on each of November 15, 2014, February 15, 2015, May 15, 2015 and August 15, 2015.
 However, if NAPW (on a stand-alone basis) on any payment date fails to meet certain performance criteria as of the end of the fiscal quarter then most recently ended with respect to gross revenue and net cash from operations, then the Company's obligation to make payment of principal and accrued interest on that date will be deferred to the next payment date that follows the next fiscal quarter end during which NAPW was able to meet such performance criteria, and the maturity date shall be correspondingly extended until such time as the note may be repaid in full.
 If NAPW (on a stand-alone basis) on any payment date, as of the end of the fiscal quarter then most recently ended, satisfies the gross revenue performance criteria, but fails to satisfy the cash flow performance criteria, then the Company will only be required to make payments of interest and principal to the extent the Company's excess cash flow permits.
-The promissory note will not be convertible or exchangeable for shares of the Company's Scommon Stock, will be unsecured and may be prepaid, in full or in part, at any time by the Company will only permit or in part, at any time by the Company will only permit or in part, at any time by the Company will only permit or in part, at any time by the Company will only permit or in part, at any time by the Company will only permit or in part, at any time by the Company will only be repaid, in full or in part, at any time by the Company will only permit or in part, at any time by the Company will only be repaid, in full or in part, at any time by the Company will only be repaid to the extent the company be considered and may be prepaid, in full or in part, at any time by the Company will only the part of the company will only b
+The promissory note will not be convertible or exchangeable for shares of the Company's Common Stock, will be unsecured and may be prepaid, in full or in part, at any time by the Company will only permit or in part, at any time by the Company will only permit or in part, at any time by the Company will only permit or in part, at any time by the Company will only be repaid, in full or in part, at any time by the Company will only be repaid, in full or in part, at any time by the Company will only permit or in part, at any time by the Company will only be repaid.